 This could be a single organism, any organization or society, or any electro-mechanical or informational artifact.
 As a technical and general academic area of study it predominantly refers to the science of systems that resulted from Bertalanffy's General System Theory (GST), among others, in initiating what became a project of systems research and practice.
 Systems theoretical approaches were later appropriated in other fields, such as in the structural functionalist sociology of Talcott Parsons and Niklas Luhmann.
 Overview Margaret Mead was an influential figure in systems theory.
+Contemporary ideas from systems theory have grown with diversified areas, exemplified by the work of Béla H. A system from this Russell Ackoff, Béla H. History Cybernetics.
 The Paradigm Shift of Systems Theory.
 I.

 A system is a set of inter-related parts, which work together to achieve certain goals.
 Image Credits © Pablo Alfieri.
-Ludwig von Bertalanffy is called the Father of the Systems Approach.
-According to Ludwig von Bertalanffy, "In order to understand an organised whole, we must know both the parts as well as the relation between them. " The McKinsey 7S Framework.
+The McKinsey 7S Framework.
 Ensuring That All Parts of Your Organization Work in Harmony Learn how to use the 7-S Framework, with James Manktelow & Amy Carlson.

-Every business exists to produce a certain result — a service or a product — but have you ever asked yourself, "Why do we do it this way? " Develop Systems Thinking.
+Every business exists to produce a certain result — a service or a product — but have you ever asked yourself, "Why do we do it this way? " That question is the essence of strategic thinking.
+Develop Systems Thinking.
 To cope with complexity, leaders have been taught to divide things into simpler component parts and to manage these as best they can.